 Saturday 8 September 2012--I share the breakfast table this morning with two young Japanese women.
 No one familiar with PEI will be surprised by

-this--the island's number one cultural export, Lucy Maud Montgomery's Anne of Green Gables, has for many years been wildly popular among young
+this--the island's number one cultural export, Lucy Maud Montgomery's Anne of Green Gables, has for many years been wildly popular with

 to the point that more and more Japanese couples are getting married in Cavendish every year.
 I don't really feel any need to understand it.
 Places